equinor/ai-upskill/README.md

 # ai-upskill-events

-We have been running and thinking about a few different events:
+We have been running and thinking about a few different events, described briefly below.

+See also:

+- [`promptly`](https://github.com/equinor/promptly) for more on pomrpting and pitfalls in generative AI.
+- [`ml-pifalls`](https://github.com/equinor/ml-pitfalls) for more on pitfalls in machine learning, another series of events.

 ## Synchronous upskill events